ubc-library-rc/rdm/content/04_directory_structures.md

 |   |   ├── File-2
 ```

-Because these two files are important for your research, they should be the first to appear when accessing a directory or folder.
-To help prioritize the access of these files, we recommend naming them all in capital letters and placing an underscore (_) at the start of the name.
-This will help push the files to the top of the directory when your machine organizes by default.
-- For example: ```_README``` and ```_DATA-DICTIONARY```

-Side note: create your README file and data dictionary in a plain text format, such as Markdown (.md) or TXT (.txt).
+Lastly, create your README file and data dictionary in a plain text format, such as Markdown (.md) or TXT (.txt).
 These formats aren’t reliant on special proprietary software, meaning they can be opened in many kinds of applications.
 You may often see README files called ```README.txt``` or ```README.md``` because they're commonly written in those plain text formats.

 # Helpful design tools

-Here are some useful tools to help you plan and design your folder structures:
+Here are some helpful tools to help you plan out and design your directory structure without having to use your real files and folders.

-* [Project Tree Generator](https://woochanleee.github.io/project-tree-generator/): You can paste your GitHub repository URL to generate a project tree or create it from scratch
-* [Tree Generator by Nathan](https://t.co/AQzht2i703): Design a diagram for potential file tree with more options
+[Project Tree Generator](https://woochanleee.github.io/project-tree-generator/) and [Tree Generator](https://t.co/AQzht2i703) are easy online tools to use that allow you to create a directory structure.
+You can copy and paste your design into a document (plain text formatted) so you can save it and share it with researchers.

-* In your terminal, you can use `tree` to generate a tree-like structure.
-Windows and Linux have this function, but you will need to install it for Mac
+You can also use the ```tree``` function in the Terminal application.
+This will create tree-like structures for your files and folders without having to manually make a design.
+Windows and Linux should already have this function, but Macs would need to install it (helpful instructions can be found [here](https://instr.iastate.libguides.com/file-mgmt/foldertree#quick).

 <img src="figures/folders2.png" width="100" style="margin-left:30px"/>